Call-for-Code/Beginner-Open-Source-Workshop-for-IBMers/README.md

 ## Create your first repo from a template

-Ok, now that you've learned how to contribute to an existing project, it's time to create your own repository from the [Project Sample template](https://github.com/Call-for-Code/Project-Sample).
+Ok, now that you've learned how to contribute to an existing project, it's time to create and configure your own repository from the [Project Sample template](https://github.com/Call-for-Code/Project-Sample).

+First, click the green "Use this template" button at the top of the repo.
+Create a copy under your GitHub user name.
+You can make it public or private if you want to work on something before releasing it later.

+This repo is a bit more complex than the pull reqest practices repo, but you'll notice that it has the same key README.md, CONTRIBUTING.md, and LICENSE files as you saw there.

+From here, you'll want to get familiar with 4 of the tabs at the top of your repo.
+You've already worked with issues and pull requests.
+Let's ignore ZenHub (if you have it) and Actions for now and focus on Projects, Wiki, Security, Insights, and Settings.

+### Projects

+This is GitHub's built in project management feature for tracking issues on a board.
+It can be used similar to Trello or ZenHub.
+This is a good way to manage your wall of work and track progress during standups or scrums.
+You can create projects at the repo level, or manage tasks in many repos by using one at the organization level.

+### Wiki

+This is an alternative to providing your documentation alongside what's in the Code part of the repo.
+There are pros and cons to this, as folks may not know you have a wiki unless you explicitly point to it from your README.md.
+For a good example of how wikis are used alongside code, have a look at the ClusterDuck Protocol [README.md](https://github.com/Call-for-Code/ClusterDuck-Protocol) and [wiki](https://github.com/Call-for-Code/ClusterDuck-Protocol/wiki).

+### Security

+### Insights

+### Settings